 A good report card is not the only concern for parents of school-aged children.
 Today, news headlines with heartbreaking reports of adolescent suicides are on the rise.
-Many children that commit the act are the victims of bullying.
+Many children who commit the act are the victims of bullying.

-Parents do their best to prevent their child from becoming a target for the bully sitting next to them on the school bus or in the classroom.
+Parents do their best to prevent their children from becoming a target for the bully sitting next to them on the school bus or in the classroom.
 However, parents rarely consider the possibility of their child being the bully.

 Knowing these 5 signs will help reveal if your child may be another child’s nightmare.

 1. Aggressive Behavior